Darlinghurst (band)

-Darlinghurst are an Australian country music group, formed in 2017 consisting of Jason Resch, Pagan Newman, Cassie Leopold and Matt Darvidis.
-The group's debut self-titled studio album was released on 24 September 2021 and debuted at #1 on the ARIA Country album chart and #9 on the all music genre album ARIA chart.
+Darlinghurst is an Australian country music project, formed as a band in 2017 by Jason Resch, Pagan Newman, Cassie Leopold and Matt Darvidis.
+The group's debut self-titled studio album was released on 24 September 2021 and debuted at No. 1 on the ARIA Country album chart and No. 9 on the all-genre ARIA album chart.
 The group's first six singles peaked within the top 5 of the Australian Country Radio chart.

+On 30 November 2023, Darlinghurst the group became a female duo after Resch and Darvidis left the group.

+On 17 January 2025, it was officially announced that Newman had left the duo, leaving Leopold the sole member.

 History

 In the late 2000s, Jason Resch lived in the United Kingdom, working as songwriter where he co-write "The Promise" for Girls Aloud, "The Boy Does Nothing" for Alesha Dixon and "All Fired Up" for The Saturdays as well as songs with Kylie Minogue and the Pet Shop Boys.
 In 2013, Resch relocated to and lived in United States before returning to Australia in 2015, intent on creating a new band.
 Resch says "After the run of hits in Britain and the two-year writing sessions in Los Angeles and Nashville, I returned to Melbourne at the end of 2015 with my options open.
 I've always loved music and always wanted to write great songs.
 But I knew something would happen and I figured if I met up with like-minded people, we'd form a band."

 In 2017 in Melbourne, Resch was recording at Secret Sound Studios when its co-owner, producer Peter Dacy, told him of two singers using his studio to record original country songs.
 The plan was for him to write some songs for them, but as soon as Resch met Cassie Leopoldand and Pagan Newman they decided to form a band.
 Leopold had performed backing vocals for Christine Anu and Olivia Newton-John while Newman had recorded a soul album in the United States and was a music teacher.
 Leopold and Newman had toured together in a number of tribute bands with Newman saying in 2019 "It was so much fun... with Cassie we were doing a whole heap of seventies and eighties.
 We did ABBA, Soul Sisters, we did Beach Boys.
 I'm probably missing a whole heap, but we delved into a lot of them."

 In 2019, Leopold came up with the name for the band saying "I'd just written a film script called Darlinghurst about a group of misfits who come from all around Australia to audition for a musical, which is being staged to save a music theatre from being taken away from its owner.
 It had a country music feel to it, the 'darling' aspect had strong connotations to country music and besides, it was the only name the three of us would agree on."

 In 2019, Matt Darvidis was added based on a suggestion from Dacy.